 Tax penalty abatements are somewhat difficult to get accepted, as the IRS does not simply like to discharge them without some justifiable cause.
 However, there are a number of “reasonable cause” factors that have been codified by the Internal Revenue Manual that taxpayer’s can use as a basis for challenging their tax penalty.

 As defined by the IRS, a tax penalty abatement is generally granted when the taxpayer exercises ordinary care and prudence, but nevertheless fails to comply with their obligations.
 For the sake of my readers, I have listed the reasonable cause exceptions to tax penalties below.

 Keep in mind that this is not an exhaustive list of the circumstances that a taxpayer can use to get a tax penalty abatement.
 However, as they are listed in the Internal Revenue Manual, these are the circumstances that I have found in my experience that the IRS is most likely to accept.

-Any reason or rational outside of these factors will be much more difficult for the IRS to justify reasonable cause.
+Any reason or rationale outside of these factors will be much more difficult for the IRS to justify reasonable cause.

 Ordinary business care and prudence can be demonstrated by showing that the taxpayer made every effort to comply with their tax obligations, but nevertheless for circumstances beyond their control were unable to do so.